 What is age related macular degeneration?

-Dry age-related macular degeneration (dry AMD) affects the majority of those with age related macular degeneration.
+Dry age-related macular degeneration (dry AMD) affects the majority of those with age-related macular degeneration.
 Patients with dry AMD gradually lose the central vision in their affected eye as the macular degenerates.
-Dry AMD often occurs in one eye but it may affect the other eye at a later date..
+Dry AMD often occurs in one eye but it may affect the other eye at a later date.
 Patients with dry AMD often do not notice the changes in their vision, particularly if their dominant eye is unaffected.

-We recommend you seek professional advice if you are concerned about your eye health.Book an eye test
+You should seek professional advice if you are concerned about your eye health.Book an eye test